rohan90/a_majdoor/README.md

 #### todos
 1. possibly attach a real sql instance instead of h2-console (in memory, very lazy, just need to implement spring jdbc for staging/prod profile)
 2. master <-> child task. (for now theirs just one task template, no master/child)
-3. Unit tests for other classes.
+3. Unit tests for other classes. (right now only for SchedulerImpl exists)

 #### known bugs/shortcomings
 1. Datacache ie task pool is inmemory and held by the service instance.